douglas86/ci-pp5-property/README.md

 ```

 - save that newly generated key for Heroku or whatever services you need
-- once you have saved the key then exit out of the container by running exit
+- once you have saved the key, then exit out of the container by running exit

 ```
 exit